squarooticus/draft-krose-multicast-security/draft-krose-multicast-security.md

 * Simple per-packet asymmetric signature of packet contents based on out-of-band communication of the signature's public key and algorithm, for example as described in Section 3 of {{RFC6584}}.

-* Asymmetric Manifest-based Integrity (AMBI) {{AMBI}}, in contrast with TESLA, assumes the existence of an out-of-band, authenticated channel for distribution of manifests containing cryptographic digests of those packets.
+* Asymmetric Manifest-based Integrity (AMBI) {{AMBI}} relies on an out-of-band authenticated channel for distribution of manifests containing cryptographic digests of the packets in the multicast stream.
 Authentication of this channel may, for instance, be provided by TLS if manifests are distributed using HTTPS from an origin known to the client to be closely affiliated with the multicast stream, such as would be the case if the manifest URL is delivered by the origin of the parent page hosting the media object.
 Authenticity in this case is a prerequisite of the out-of-band channel that AMBI builds upon to provide authenticity for the multicast data channel.

-Regardless of mechanism, however, the primary goal of authentication in the multicast context is identical to that for unicast: that the content delivered to the application originated from the trusted source.
+Regardless of mechanism, the primary goal of authentication in the multicast context is identical to that for unicast: that the content delivered to the application originated from the trusted source.
 Semantic equivalence to (D)TLS in this respect is therefore straightforwardly achieved by any number of potential mechanisms.